'Europe's Moment': EU lays out costly rescue for squabbling bloc

-BRUSSELS (Reuters) - The European Union’s executive unveiled a 750 billion euro plan on Wednesday to prop up economies hammered by coronavirus, hoping to end months of squabbling over how to fund a recovery that exposed faultlines across the 27-nation bloc.
+BRUSSELS (Reuters) - The European Union’s executive unveiled a 750 billion euro plan on Wednesday to prop up economies hammered by the coronavirus pandemic, hoping to end months of squabbling over how to fund a recovery that exposed faultlines across the 27-nation bloc.

+The blueprint, if ratified by all, would stand as a milestone in a half-century of European integration, marking a step towards mutualised debt as a major funding tool for the first time and paving the way for greater EU powers of taxation.

+It also seeks to spread the burden of recovery efforts as the European Central Bank appears to be reaching the limits of what it can do to ensure the union’s financial stability.

-The blueprint received an initial positive reaction from Paris, Berlin, Rome and Madrid, as well as the European Parliament, and the chairman of EU leaders said they should aim to finalise an agreement before the summer break.
+The European Commission’s proposal drew positive reactions from Paris, Berlin, Rome and Madrid, as well as the European Parliament.
+The chairman of EU leaders said they should aim to finalise an agreement before the summer break.

-Under the proposal, which could still be blocked by more frugal northern nations, the European Commission would borrow the funds from the market and then disburse two-thirds in grants and the rest in loans to cushion the unprecedented slump expected this year due to lockdowns.
+Under the proposal, the Commission would borrow from the market and then disburse two-thirds of the funds in grants and the rest in loans to cushion the unprecedented slump expected this year due to lockdowns.

 Much of the money would go to Italy and Spain, the EU nations worst affected by the pandemic.

-“We either all go it alone, leaving countries, regions and people behind and accepting a union of haves and have-nots, or we walk that road together,” said Commission head, Ursula von der Leyen.
+“We either all go it alone, leaving countries, regions and people behind and accepting a union of haves and have-nots, or we walk that road together,” said Commission President Ursula von der Leyen.

 EU leaders agree that, if they fail to rescue economies now in freefall, they risk something worse than their debt crisis of a decade ago, which threatened to pull the eurozone apart.